 The classic way to pose the question is related to what trade unionists sometimes call “strategic position.”
 Logistics workers have a strategic position within supply chains because their actions can have slowing or cascading effects that spread throughout the chain.
 But logistics also has extremely sophisticated means of bypassing such actions or interruptions, regardless of whether they are workers’ strikes or storms (just to give two examples).
 The question could also be rephrased if one considers so-called logistical capitalism and the way in which it positions the subjects.
 I think of the way in which Stephen Harney and Fred Moten described jaywalking (the ‘crime’ of illegally crossing the road) that sparked the Ferguson riots.
 For them jaywalking is a way of active rebellion against logistic capitalism.
 In this instance, there is no political form of the strike but that of riot.
 There are many debates on how these two modes of political action can interrupt each other.
 The issue of logistics and counter-logistics must absolutely consider the question of subjectivity, but I think we would limit the analysis if we put these subjectivities solely within the logistical force, because logistics also has many implications in how we think about capitalism in addition to the sphere of production in the strictest sense.

 I think it is important to understand and think about logistics “beyond” logistics in the narrow sense of the logistics industry, which is only part of what logistics means.
 At the same time we need to think about circulation together with other dimensions that are impacted by logistics.
 I have the impression that the discourse on counter-logistics produces what Brett has just mentioned, which is the idea that if a small group of people with the ability to block a flow of goods or a transport line wields such a considerable collective power, it is unnecessary to think deeply about what it means to organize politically.
 It is enough, this misguided logic would suggest, to implement some blocks or obstructions at various points in the system.
 On the contrary, I think that a better understanding of logistics is also necessary for thinking seriously about what a counter-logistics means or, to put it better, what it means to act politically in the “logistical worlds,” to recall the name of a project on which the three of us have worked.
 To give just one example, if we think about how a supply chain works, we have different options.
-We can focus on specific supply chains, and this produces models of organization and union action that try to understand and act in that specific industrial chain.
-But we can also think about how a supply chain, and more generally logistics, is able to take advantage of the differences and imbalances between different local conditions, and even at the local level as conditions that are very different and fragmented (from those formalized and standardized to more informal levels of the economy) are included in the same processes.
+We can focus on specific supply chains, such as companies that rely on shipping companies in new york for example, and this produces models of organization and union action that allow us to understand and act in that specific industrial chain.
+But we can also think about how a supply chain, and more generally logistics, is able to take advantage of the differences and imbalances between different local conditions, and even at the local level, as conditions that are very different and fragmented (from those formalized and standardized to more informal levels of the economy) are included in the same processes.
 This opens up a whole spectrum of different political issues that should be explored in more depth.
 For me, thinking about politics in relation to logistics is a challenge, and thinking about what a political infrastructure might mean in terms of logistics is a crucial issue that somehow brings back the party’s theme: what does it mean today to organize in order to affect meaningful change?